Back To Search Results

 • Seventh infusion onwards (10 mg/kg)

-Missed dose analyses have yet to be studied.
-Subjects who have missed a dosage of aducanumab are recommended to continue the next dose immediately at the dosage given at the previous infusion.
-For subjects who have missed three or more infusions and are expected to continue management with aducanumab, infusion dosage should be re-initiated at a dose one step lower than the one administered previously.
-Continued treatment following the dosing titration schedule is recommended.[3]
+Missed dose analyses have yet to be performed.
+Patients who have missed an infusion of aducanumab are recommended to continue the next dose immediately at the dosage given at the previous infusion.
+For patients who have missed 3 or more infusions and are expected to continue treatment with aducanumab, the infusion should be re-initiated at a dose one step lower than the one administered previously.
+Continued treatment following the dosing titration schedule is recommended.[7]

 Adverse Effects